AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/Reference/Example_Scenario.md

 Each solar inverter is associated with some physical location.
 There is a weather stream for each location.

-Use the [bulk uploader](https://github.com/osisoft/OSI-Samples-OCS/tree/master/advanced_samples/Bulk_Upload/DotNet) to create the types and streams from the example scenario.
-See the configuration files specific to the data views example scenario in the [sample collections](https://github.com/osisoft/OSI-Samples-OCS/tree/master/advanced_samples/Bulk_Upload/SampleCollections/DataviewQuickStart).
+Use the [bulk uploader](https://github.com/osisoft/OSI-Samples-OCS/tree/master/advanced_samples/Bulk_Upload/DotNet) to create the types and streams from the stream examples.
+See the configuration files specific to the data views stream examples in the [sample collections](https://github.com/osisoft/OSI-Samples-OCS/tree/master/advanced_samples/Bulk_Upload/SampleCollections/DataviewQuickStart).

 Data views are made to bring order to a tangle of data streams.
-Despite appearing complex and verbose, this scenario is likely much simpler than your real-world data.
-This scenario illustrates how data views can render real-world data consumable for data science.
+Despite appearing complex and verbose, this example is likely much simpler than your real-world data.
+This example illustrates how data views can render real-world data consumable for data science.

 ## Solar inverter streams
 These streams represent values collected via PI to OCS, originally collected by a PI System.
 Each stream value contains a timestamp _(Timestamp)_ and a measurement _(Value)_.